+Staff members are a composite group.
+They must remember that campers learn by specific tasks by doing.
+Staff must also be perceptive and have a sincere interest in the whole person whether at the pool, archery range, art room or in the dorm.
 Staff members must possess knowledge but most certainly they must possess love and deep abiding appreciation of and respect for growth of our campers, both individually and as a cohesive group.
 They must understand the camper who at times has the energy of a double shot espresso, the stubbornness of a mule, the antics of a monkey, the spry of a grasshopper, the curiosity of a cat and sometimes the sly demeanor of a fox.